 Making your own hornet trap is easy.
 You’ll need a soda bottle, one cup of apple cider vinegar, half a cup of sugar, a teaspoon of dish soap, and pieces of string.

-Cut off the top third of the bottle and bore a few holes near the rim to attach the strings.
+Cut off the top third of the bottle and drill a few holes near the rim to attach the strings.
 Next, mix the vinegar, sugar, and dish soap until the sugar completely dissolves.

 Once the hornets get in for the treat, the soap will coat their wings and prevent them from flying out.